 · Vertical Communication Channel

-In this type of channel you need to be told what is required of you directly, and communication is not split across a table.
+In this type of channel you need to be told what is required of you directly, and communication is not split across a table in whichever language it demands – tips to learn a new language is easy on many of the online platfroms.
 This leaves an individual to his/her own devices.
 This mode of communication suits high powered individuals that are able to cope with increased expectations and risk management situations.
 Very few individuals thrive in such pressure.

 This is just another scenario where a good Career Test can save you from being stuck in a cubicle or affecting your health in a high stakes job.
 The more details you provide in a Career Test, the better the match will be.